sunpy/ndcube/docs/extending_ndcube.rst

-Extending ndcube in other packages
+Extending ndcube in Other Packages
 ==================================

-This section of the documentation is aimed at people developing packages which extend the functionality in ndcube in other packages.
+This section is aimed at people developing packages which extend the functionality of ndcube data classes.

 Requiring ndcube in your package
 --------------------------------